Northampton Square Library provides printed resources, study spaces, networked PCs and wireless internet access across five floors.

 Low level enquiry points

 Service points have been designed with low level areas to facilitate access for wheelchair users.
 Low level catalogue terminals are available on the desks near the Library entrance on level 2 and near the Helpdesk on level 5.

 All leaflets can be supplied in electronic format, in large print format or on different coloured paper.
 Please ask at your local site and allow up to one week for production.

 All students have a unified printing and photocopying account.
 This can be topped up using the payment kiosks or at the library service desk.
 You can pay using cash or your credit or debit card.
 Retain your receipt to assist with reclaiming costs incurred where appropriate.

 If you require assistance using the photocopiers, please contact staff at the library service desk.

-A portable hearing loop is available at the University Library.
+A portable hearing loop is available at City's Library.
 Please ask if you require staff to use it when serving you.